-The best way to prepare for the vendor community and find viable solutions efficiently is to have your ducks in a row before you start knocking on LMS vendor doors.
+The best way to prepare for the vendor community and find viable solutions efficiently is to have your ducks in a row before you start knocking on extended enterprise LMS vendor doors.

 Once they have you in their sights, be prepared for an onslaught of information and sales contact.
 You need to know your business case, functional requirements and desired professional support needs before you enter that phase or there will be too much noise to sort through intelligently.